Martinsville High School (Indiana)

-Martinsville High School is the only high school located in Martinsville, Indiana just off Interstate 69.
+Martinsville High School is the only high school located in Martinsville, Indiana, just off Interstate 69 in the United States.
 It is part of the Metropolitan School District of Martinsville.
-Students from John R. Wooden Middle School transfer to Martinsville High School after the end of the 8th grade school year.
+Students from John R. Wooden Middle School transfer to Martinsville High School after the end of the eighth grade school year.

 Building

 Martinsville High School (MHS) has many classrooms, a large library-media center called the Integrated Media Center (IMC), and a large area dedicated to the performing arts which adjoins the auditorium.
 There is a driving range located on school grounds as well.

 MHS features a vocational school, a separate but attached building.
 Vocational classes allow students to learn trades in real world environments.
 There are classes for welding, woodworking, electricity, and auto repair.
 Building trades students construct a house each year as part of their curriculum.

 Martinsville High School features a field house adjacent to the high school completed in Spring 2021.
 The field house has 3 basketball courts, wrestling and cheerleading practice space, family restrooms and lockers.
 The field house is used for both athletic and academic clubs for students.
 Inside the school there is a large main gymnasium, an auxiliary gymnasium, a second floor pool, wrestling room, weight room, and several locker rooms.
 Outside, the school has a softball, baseball, tennis, soccer, track, and football field.

 2019-2021 renovations include exterior lighting, door security, auditorium, gymnasium, girls' soccer team locker room.

 2020 - Girls' Softball team field was renamed Rhoden Field after longtime coach, Ken Rhoden.

 The Artesian Center for Excellence (A.C.E) is a center for students to graduate with their CORE 40 diploma.
 The building is separate from the high school but located on campus.